MunimIftikhar/Beginner-s-Tutorial-on-Building-a-Calculator-in-Solidity-Using-Remix/README.md

-# Beginner's tutorial on building a calculator in Solidity using Remix
+<h1>Beginner's tutorial on building a calculator in Solidity using Remix</h1>
-### Learn Solidity basics, write your first program in Solidity, and build a calculator in Solidity using Remix
+<p>Learn Solidity basics, write your first program in Solidity, and build a calculator in Solidity using Remix</p>
 ---
-## Intro
+## :tulip:Intro

 Welcome to the path of learning together!

-My name is Munim Iftikhar, and I have an exciting tutorial for you to learn beginner level Solidity using Remix IDE.
+My name is Munim Iftikhar, and I have an exciting tutorial for you to learn beginner level Solidity using Remix IDE by building a calculator.

 Let's hop on to the table of contents of this tutorial.